roket1428/darkman-time/man.md

 darkman will automatically determine your location using *geoclue*.
-If using geoclue is not an option, the location may be specific explicitly via a configuration file or a environment variables.
+If using geoclue is not an option, the location may be specific explicitly via a configuration file.

 # CONFIGURATION

-darkman requires no configuration, but you may, optionally, provide your geolocation.
+darkman requires no configuration.
+A configuration file and all settings are optional.

-Configuration is read from _~/.config/darkman/config.yaml_, and takes the format of:
+Configuration is read from _~/.config/darkman/config.yaml_, and has the following format:

 ```
 lat: 52.3